arg-min-x/ReVEAL/README.md

 <h4> Related Software </h4>
 <p>
 To generate additional VISTA sampling patterns, download the <a href="https://github.com/OSU-CMR/VISTA">VISTA</a> repository.<br/>
+Codes for 1-4 dimensional non-decimated wavelet transforms are provided at <a href="https://github.com/arg-min-x/Non-Decimated_Wavelets  ">Wavelets</a><br/>
-This repository also uses the GAMPLAB software package available at <a href="http://sourceforge.net/projects/gampmatlab/files/">GAMPLAB</a>.
+This repository also uses the GAMPLAB software package available at <a href="http://sourceforge.net/projects/gampmatlab/files/">GAMPLAB</a><br/>.

 </p>